“Every mind is it's

 for

-California Assembly 71
+State Assembly District 71

 I was born and raised in California.
 I am a citizen just like you who is tired of our gutless state legislators representing special interests instead of the people they were elected to represent.
 I want to fight for my family and YOURS!